 DRIVING SCHOOL

-Thanks to your donation through

-United Way

 Next Course: Nov.
 16-Dec.
-9 Monday & Wednesday 6:30 - 9:30
+9 Monday & Wednesday

-For Information About Course or Private Lessons: PHONE 877-2671 Approved by Ontario Safety League ON ANY NEW OR USED VEHICLE UPON PRESENTATION OF A GRADUATION DIPLOMA FROM NELL'S DRIVING SCHOOL have home court advantage through the playoffs.
+For Information About

+Course or Private Lessons: PHONE 877-2671 Approved by Ontario Safety League OM WAT MEAN OK OPED AEUICTE UPON PRESENTATION OF A GRADUATION DIPLOMA FROM NELL'S DRIVING SCHOOL have home court advantage through the playoffs.

 Georgetown coach Moe Leeking had hoped to get a running game going against Acton, feeling that with his team's potent scoring attack they would have the advantage in a high-scoring game.
-But Acton was able to slow the pace down and stay within striking distance of the Acton's only loss prior to the game Monday came a week earlier when they dropped a 37-20 decision to Georgetown.
-For Acton to overtake the Rebels and nall down first place. they would have had to beat Georgetown by more than eight Leeking says with that leeway to play with, the Rebels found things a little more comfortable, despite the close score of the game.
+But Acton was able to slow the pace down and stay within striking distance of the Rebels.
+Acton's only loss prior to the game Monday came a week earlier when they dropped a 37-29 decision to Georgetown.
+For Acton to overtake the Rebels and nail down first place, they would have had to beat Georgetown by more than eight Leeking says with that leeway to play with, the Rebels found things a little more comfortable, despite the close score of the game.
 "It was a typical Georgetown-Acton game, very intense," he said.
 "It wasn't as fast a pace as I would have liked, but we had the eight points to play with, so we just tried to keep it close."
 Lisa Mason led the attack for Georgetown as she hit for 13 points.
 Heather Lawrence contributed 12 to the Rebels' cause, while Jenny Melville had five, and Allison Irvine added four.
 Today (Wednesday) both teams head into the Halton East playoffs with home court advantage.
 The Rebels host Oakville-Trafalgar in a 3:45 p.m. contest.
 O-T finished in eighth spot.
 Acton will take on Milton District High School in another quarter-final match-up.
 Milton finished seventh.
-Simon Fraser CHARTERED ACCOUNTANT Phone (416) 877-0109 132 Main St. S. Georgetown, Ontario
+Simon Fraser CHARTERED ACCOUNTANT Phone (416) 877-0109

-GRAND OPENING SALE CONTINUES

-Selected quality, unusual colours, many varieties and sizes

-AFRICAN VIOLETS - Price reduced

-One-year-old plants, seven varieties available

-ORCHID SEEDLINGS

-225, 5/1000

-Start now for winter bloom

-AMARYLLIS BULBS Extra Lgs.
+132 Main St. S. Georgetown, Ontario MILTON / GEORGETOWN Vacuum & Sanitation Supplies - Sales & Service To All Makes - 876-3394 DOMINION SEED HOUSE COUNTRY GARDEN CENTRE 115 Guelph St. at Maple Ave., Georgetown GRAND OPENING SALE CONTINUES Selected quality, unusual colours, many varieties and sizes AFRICAN VIOLETS - Price reduced One-year-old plants, seven varieties available 225, 5/1000 ORCHID SEEDLINGS Start now for winter bloom AMARYLLIS BULBS Extra Lgs.
 875, Lgs.
-725 Three Tier, 48" Length, Fluorescent Indoor

-REGAL LIGHT GARDENS SPECIAL 39500

-Assorted pot sizes and many varieties of

-TROPICAL FOLIAGE PLANTS & CACTUS PLANTS Still time to plant, final clearance, good selection

-HOLLAND TULIP BULBS Pkg. of 5 for 59¢

-Several other assorted varieties of Spring blooming bulbs still available at 50% off catalogue price.
+725 Three Tier, 48" Length, Fluorescent Indoor REGAL LIGHT GARDENS SPECIAL 39500 Assorted pot sizes and many varieties of TROPICAL FOLIAGE PLANTS & CACTUS PLANTS Still time to plant, final clearance, good selection HOLLAND TULIP BULBS Pkg. of 5 for 59¢ Several other assorted varieties of Spring blooming bulbs still available at 50% off catalogue price.
 LUCKY DRAW SATURDAY NOV.
 7-4 P.M.
-For one each of:

-PARAMOUNT ELECTRIC POWER BLOWER DROLL YANKEE BIG TOP BIRD FEEDER TABLE MODEL, 24" FLUORESCENT LIGHT GARDEN and other assorted prizes - entry forms in store STORE HOURS: Mon.-Thurs.
-9:00 a.m.-6:00 p.m.
-Friday 9:00 a.m.-9:00 p.m.
-Saturday 8:00 a.m.-6:00 p.m.
+For one each of: PARAMOUNT ELECTRIC POWER BLOWER DROLL YANKEE BIG TOP BIRD FEEDER TABLE MODEL, 24" FLUORESCENT LIGHT GARDEN and other assorted prizes - entry forms in store STORE HOURS: Mon.-Thurs.
+9:00 a.m.-8:00 p.m.
+Friday 9:00 a.m.
+9:00 p.m.
+Saturday 8:00 a.m. -5:00 p.m.
 Sale prices effective until closing Saturday, Nov.
 7th Credit Valley Conservation Authority Meadowvale, Ontario LOJ 1KO Telephone: (416) 451-1615